 Round out the ski tour at Copper Mountain (unlimited days), right off I-70 and only 75 miles west of Denver.
 Copper boasts almost 2,500 acres of naturally divided terrain for all abilities.
 Copper’s quaint village has lots of great lodging options and is known for it’s rowdy apres ski.
 The ski-in, ski-out Incline Bar & Grill was voted “Best Apres Ski in Copper” with food and drink specials from 3-6.
 Celebrate your 1,200 mile, 12 resort road trip with their $3 PBRs!

 RVing is a great way to do a road trip (especially on the cheap!) – even in winter!
 There are typically plenty of RV parks open in the winter where you can hook up to electric and keep the RV nice and toasty.
-No RV?
-No problem!
-Rent an RV on TripOutside through our partnership with Outdoorsy, and find convenient, insured RV rentals all over the country – from vintage vans to Class A motorhomes and everything in between!
+Check out our guide to the ski resorts that allow RV camping!

 How to Get the Best Deals on Ski Rentals